Are you a True BBQ Pitmaster? Do You Know Your Cuts of Pork?

 Although baby backs and spares are similar in a lot of ways, the spares are the ones usually cooked up in BBQ competitions.

 Yes, even hogs have sirloins.
-This weird, irregular-shaped section of pork is often cut into chops, and are meatier and have more flavor.
+This weird, irregular-shaped section of pork is often cut into chops, and is meatier, and has more flavor.

 The rear hock is just like the shank of the front leg.
 It usually comes cured and smoked.